 It isn’t just the outside that stands out either.
 The interior of this midcentury modern house pretty much seals the deal as far as I’m concerned.

 That internal stonework detail is the kind of thing you would expect to see in a US midcentury modern home rather than something in the UK.
 That fireplace immediately stops you in your tracks.

-But there is so much more, The kitchen for example, with its vintage American cabinetry, the wood-clad ceilings, the tiled floors, the perfect choice of light fittings, the natural light, original built-in storage and all of those little retro and vintage details, which are pretty much the cherry on top.
+But there is so much more, The kitchen for example, with its vintage American cabinetry (you’ll have to check if that is staying), the wood-clad ceilings, the tiled floors, the perfect choice of light fittings, the natural light, original built-in storage and all of those little retro and vintage details, which are pretty much the cherry on top.

 Did I mention the bathroom?
 I know a lot of people love vintage touches like this and if you do, the bathroom is something that might tip you over the edge.
 So much understated appeal.
 In a world of functional white bathrooms, this one shines bright.